Code-Institute-Submissions/cidataproject/README.md

 The colour palet and font chosen are intended to mark solemnity, due to the nature of the Referendum and the historical importance of this moment.

-## Technologies
+## Technologies utilized

-- The data is presented in charts made with the library DC.JS.
+- The data is presented in charts made with the Javascript library DC.JS and crossfilter, which constructs the charts and allows user examination of data through interaction within the charts
+- d3.js, a Javascript library that manipulates the DOM when interacting with data
 - HMTL language for writting of the webpage layout
 - CSS was used to customize the webpage design and functionalities
+- Slate Bootstwatch was used as a Theme https://bootswatch.com/3/slate
 - Bootstrap Framework was used to organize the webpage and uniform the layout throughout.
 Also, the spacing utils section has been creaated from the information in https://getbootstrap.com/docs/4.1/utilities/spacing/
 - Media Queries were used to control the responsive adjustments for smallest screens of the subtitles and paragraphs.